raystack/dagger/docs/guides/use_udf.md

   Maps zero or more values to multiple rows and each row may have multiple columns.

 All the supported udfs present in the `dagger-functions` subproject in [this](https://github.com/odpf/dagger/tree/main/dagger-functions/src/main/java/io/odpf/dagger/functions/udfs) directory.
-Follow this to find more details about the already supported UDFs in dagger.
+Follow this to find more details about the already supported UDFs in the dagger.

 If any of the predefined functions do not meet your requirement you can create your custom UDFs by extending some implementation.
-Follow this[update link] to add your custom UDFs in dagger.
+Follow this[update link] to add your custom UDFs in the dagger.